Rodney McAree: Coaching career

 McAree combined playing with Dungannon Swifts with coaching the first team.
 In December 2011 McAree was appointed as Dungannon's new manager following the departure of Dixie Robinson.
 However he stepped down a couple of months later after it was revealed he did not possess the necessary coaching badges.
 He was replaced by Darren Murphy, and became his assistant manager.
 Upon receiving his coaching qualifications, McAree was appointed as joint manager alongside Murphy, before stepping down from the role in October 2012, citing 'personal reasons'.
 In July 2013 he returned to the club as first team coach.
 And in October 2015 he was appointed Head Coach of Dungannon Swifts, following the resignation of Darren Murphy.

 During the 2016-17 Season; with the help of 25 goal forward Andrew Mitchell, McAree guided the Swifts to 7th in the Danske Bank Premiership, which earned them a place in the UEFA Europa League play-offs, losing to Ballymena United.
 The team also reached the Semi Final of the Irish Cup, losing to eventual winners Linfield.McAree managed Dungannon Swifts to their first senior trophy, defeating Ballymena United in the 2018 League Cup Final.

 In September 2018, McAree departed the Swifts to become Coleraine manager, succeeding Oran Kearney.
 After failing to qualify for the Europa League, McAree left the club by mutual consent.

 In January 2021, McAree was appointed as a first team coach at Warrenpoint Town, before joining Mick McDermott's coaching staff at Glentoran five months later.
 On 17 January 2023, McAree was appointed as manager of Glentoran on an 18-month contract.

+Personal life

+His father Joe, who also managed Dungannon Swifts, was awarded an MBE, in the 2014 New Year Honours List, for services to sport and to the community.